A fresh spin on some long-standing whitetail misconceptions

 Dieter Herbert is a 27-year-old New York City carpenter who bowhunts the suburbs near his home on Long Island.
 Most of the tracts that Dieter hunts are 20 acres tops — big enough to hide a big deer, and small enough for one man to scout and hunt effectively.

 In November 2019 a huge buck with a split G-4 popped up on one of his trail cameras.
-Dieter scouted and tracked the beast for a year, and last Halloween he shot him.
+Dieter scouted and tracked the beast for a year, and on Halloween of 2020 he shot him.
 The giant net-scored 197 4/8, the new state-record typical bow kill.

 It's human nature to think that the bigger the farm or woods you hunt, the better your chances of killing big deer.
 No, just the opposite in many cases.